For advice when the surgery is closed please click here

 The Solihull Lifestyle Service offers a range of tailored health and wellbeing advice and support to help people make positive lifestyle changes.
 These services include:

 Stopping or reducing smoking

 Being more active

 We will be supporting 4 National Screening Campaigns through 2020.

-Cervical Cancer screening is our Third campaign.
-Please click on the link below for everything you need to know about cervical cancer and screening.
+Breast cancer awareness is our fourth campaign.
+Please click on the link below for everything you need to know about breast cancer and awareness.